-If you think you have genital herpes, and if you have symptoms, get yourself to a sexual health clinic to get tested.
+If you think you have genital herpes and if you have symptoms, speak to your healthcare provider about getting tested.

-Remember that if you do have genital herpes, you’re not alone, as it’s more common than you think.
-You can also treat outbreaks of genital herpes with valaciclovir and you can go about your usual daily life with only a few adjustments.
+Remember that if you do have genital herpes you’re not alone, as it’s more common than you think.
+You can also treat outbreaks of genital herpes with valacyclovir and you can go about your usual daily life with only a few adjustments.